 The moon passing in front of the sun during an annular solar eclipse on Jan.
 4, 2011.
 (NASA/Hinode/XRT)

-This was a harsh reality for the millions of people that lived through that literally dark time or, as some historians have declared, the very worst year ever to be alive.
+This was a harsh reality for the millions of people who lived through that literally dark time or, as some historians have declared, the very worst year ever to be alive.

 The darkest year ahead of the darkest decade